 In this project, we are interested in understanding how such complex poroelastic materials interact with a moving fluid.
 The main challenge here is describing or manufacturing these fine grained features of poroelastic materials.
 Experiments are very complicated due to manufacturing requirements and full numerical description is prohibitively expensive.
 We are, however, not interested in detailed behaviour of these materials, but rather in large scale effective behaviour and influence on large scale fluid motion.
 This is similar as using computer or TV screen, where all we care is only the generated picture, neglecting the fine-scale details of pixels and colour generation (illustration to the left, photo by Ravedave, Wikipedia commons).
 Therefore we make use of multi-scale expansion and homogenization technique, through which the problem is simplified by smoothing the fine grained small-scale features within the material, leaving only the effective large scale behaviour.

 Another very challenging task is to couple the smoothed region with the surrounding free fluid region, which has been a topic for scientific debate for the last hundred years.
-In our work, we have used multi-scale expansion as well as physical reasoning to shed light on what boundary conditions should be imposed at the interface between these regions, as well as importance of different terms for simpler geometries as well as more complex geometries (such as the layered example of inner ear otolith strcutures).
-The main result is boundary condition without any empirical parameters, in which coefficients are provided by simple test problems (that can be, for example, solved by FreeFEM++) depending on geometric features of poroelastic material only.
-This work will form a foundation for modelling tools that can be used by engineers to design novel poroelastic materials to solve various tasks.
+In our work, we use multi-scale expansion as well as physical reasoning to shed light on what boundary conditions should be imposed at the interface between these regions.